blacklightpy/vaultofknowledge/Flow of Electricity.md

 > Literally ~5 hrs 40 min of videos on this small, yet intricate topic.

 - Veritasium (2 videos)
-- AlphaPhoenix (3 videos on main, 2 videos on main, )
+- AlphaPhoenix (4 videos on main, 1 video on second, 4 videos extra)
-- ElectroBOOM
+- ElectroBOOM (3 videos)
-- EEVblog
+- EEVblog (1 video)
-- The Science Asylum
+- The Science Asylum (1 video)
 # Key Points
 > AlphaPhoenix:
 - Energy is transmitted by the electric field that flows around the wires, not by the flow of electrons